Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 featured: true
 ---
 Agile requires three things to run:
-1. You agree current way of working is unacceptably wasteful
+1. You agree the current way of working is unacceptably wasteful
 2. You run experiments to find new ways of working
 3. You let development teams judge the outcome of those experiments

-If you are missing any of those three you will not get the benefits of agile, and should consider moving to more of a [code factory]({{site.baseurl}}/agile/2021/08/16/code-factory.html) process where you will have less overhead and confusion.
+If you miss any of the three, you will not get the benefits of agile, and should consider more of a [code factory]({{site.baseurl}}/agile/2021/08/16/code-factory.html) process with less overhead and confusion.

-## Why you need to agree that current process is unacceptably wasteful
+## Why you need to agree the current way of working is unacceptably wasteful
 Agile methodologies are based on [lean thinking](https://en.wikipedia.org/wiki/Lean_thinking) which uses worker input to reduce wasteful practices.
 In software the main waste we are trying to cut down on is development of code that won't be used.